-To convert the Deluxe Sofa into a bed, pull the armrest straight up and out of their bracket, grasp the front edge of the seat, raise and pull it toward the aisle of the motorhome.
+To convert the sofas into a beds grasp the front edge of the seat, raise and pull it toward the aisle of the motorhome.
 The backrest will slide down into place automatically.
+Some sofas require pulling the armrest straight up and out of their bracket first.